Can Children Fly Alone?

 Different Airlines, Different Rules

-Allegiant and Frontier, two popular U.S. airlines, do not offer unaccompanied minor programs.
+Allegiant and Frontier, two other popular U.S. airlines, do not offer unaccompanied minor programs.
 At these airlines, children 14 years and under must fly with a passenger who is at least 15 years old, or they cannot fly.

 Figuring Out Specifics